sagemathinc/cocalc/src/packages/sync/README.md

 - In addition to the core sync library, **you also need a way to transmit data** between all the parties involved in sync.
 This is equally important and difficult, and how to best do this often depends on your application.
 There's no documentation for @cocalc/sync, except what's in the comments, and no examples \(except cocalc itself\), so this could be challenging.

-- **The license is AGPL3 \+ common clause** <u>**non\-commercial use only**</u><u>,</u> which is  very unfriendly in terms of product integration.
+- **The license is MS-RSL**: <u>**reference use only**</u>, which prohibits product integration.
 Due to lack of community support and interest, I will definitely _**not**_ be licensing this under an OSI approved open source license.
 However, SageMath, Inc. can sell a business friendly license to you for CoCalc, which includes this code \(email [help@sagemath.com](mailto:help@sagemath.com)\).

 Note that bugs or bad code are not in the above list.
 I don't know of any bugs at all in this sync implementation, and thousands of people use it every day in production on https://cocalc.com.
 Also, it's nice Typescript code with a test suite.

 ## How does this work?